 The styling of the dashboard is okay.
 We’ll give it a B+ for effort.

 If We Could Change One Thing

-If we could change one thing about adviceDirect, it would be the minimum investment amount. $50,000 may seem like a steep minimum investment amount for a semi-DIY service.
+If we could change one thing about adviceDirect, it would be the minimum investment amount.
 However, this product is great for investors just starting out, as it provides so much education and monitoring, which you need when you don’t fully know what you’re doing yet.
 Unfortunately, this intelligence comes at a cost though which positions it as a premium product for investors with higher assets.

 How to Sign Up for BMO adviceDirect

 There are three ways you can sign up for a BMO adviceDirect account:

 - Sign up online by filling out their 10-step application